Mahanth-Maha/NLP-DS207/README.md

 # NLP-DS207

-NLP DS 207 JAN 2025 Mahanth mini-Projects and Notes
+NLP DS 207 JAN 2025 My mini-Projects and Notes for NLP

 ## Repo Structure
 I will try to write up a very very short latex note on lecture with implementation of any interesting algorithms or methods discussed in class